 Google Assistant matters more for what it represents in terms of the future of Google's approach to consumer products than for what features it has or what it can do.
 As noted above, Google believes that, just as the tech world moved from web to mobile, the next stage in that evolution is to move from mobile to AI.

 As hardware becomes more commoditized, smartphone manufacturers must compete on what they can provide through next-generation software and AI.
-Not only that, but they also must build out an ecosystem of products and devices that share access to this AI.
+They also must build out an ecosystem of products and devices that share access to this AI.
 Google Assistant is embedded in various Android phones, but it also works in its smart chat app, Allo, and is a key part of its Google Home smart speakers and various device apps.

 Other companies are following a similar trajectory.
-Samsung recently purchased Viv Labs and plans on embedding conversational interfaces in its devices and home appliances.
-Microsoft put Cortana in the Xbox One to bring voice commands to gamers, and Apple is integrating its personal assistant, Siri, into more of its products as well.
+Samsung purchased Viv Labs and and eventually create Bixby, Samsung's personal assistant.
+Microsoft put Cortana in the Xbox One and Windows 10 to bring voice commands to gamers, and Apple has integrated its personal assistant, Siri, into most of its products.